sanger-matteo/Bead_Tracker/README.md

 # Bead_Tracker
-## Introduction
+### Introduction
-The app tracks the position of a single bead hold in optical tweezers and output the measurments.
-Provide a timelapse movie and the script use multilevel image thresholds to find the biggest object in the frame and then fit its perimeter to a circle.
-There is the option to use a pseudo-Gaussian method (option: Method 2), where we delimit two rings that encompass the bright difraction "ring" that appears around the bead and then find the highest pixel value in that ring circumference.
-Those are then used to fit in a circle.
-Lastly, The softare can be used to track the rotational movement (gyration) of the bead around the optical trap.
+The app Bead_Tracker tracks and measures the position of a single bead held in optical tweezers.
+The software also can be used to track the rotational movement (gyration) of the bead around the optical trap, exploiting the bacteria-on-a-bead system.

-To identify the bead, the software creates a mask image, which will generate many potential objects (e.g. bead, cells, ...).
-On first frame, it will take the largest "circular" object near the center, which most likely is the trapped bead; on all following frames it will take the closest best match (by area, shape and position).

 All measurements are given as _pixel units_.
-Users must know the pixel-micron conversion factor of the micrscoscope setup used in the movies analysed.
-Then it is possible to use the displacement of the bead and convert to force measurement.
+Using the pixel-micron conversion factor of the micrscoscope setup used to record movies, it possible to analyse the bead displacement and the forces generated for bead shift outside the optical trap.

 ## Input
 Provide a folder with a stack of .tiff images, which are the sequential frames of the movie.
 Note: ideally .tiff images should be in the form PREFIX_xyz.tif, where PREFIX is a any name, and xyz a number of N digit.
 The latter represent frame number and ordering the the images (i.e. labeling using 4 digit numbers, number will be in form 0001 to 9999).